espenmn/medialog.magneticpopup/README.rst

 - If using a responsive theme, the popup image responds to the display size.
 - Upon clicking on embedded image, it pops up to its full size if display size permits, otherwise it scales down to size of display.
 - Title is taken from caption that was added to image or if none, from file name.
+- There is a control panel where you can choose image classes and image sizes

 Examples